On particle Gibbs sampling: A coupling of the particle Gibbs Markov kernel

-At the final time $T$, the trajectories $Z_{T}^{\star}$, $\check{Z}_{T}^{\star}$ that are eventually selected, that is, the output of Markov kernels $P_{T}^{N}(x_{0:T},dz_{T}^{\star})$ and $P_{T}^{N}(\check{x}_{0:T},d\check{z}_{T}^{\star})$ may be coupled exactly in the same way: with probability $\lambda_{T}\wedge\check{\lambda}_{T}$, they are taken to be equal, and $Z_{T}=Z_{T}^{\star}$ is sampled from $\mu_{T}$; and with probability $(1-\lambda_{T}\wedge\check{\lambda}_{T})$, $(Z_{T}^{\star},\check{Z}_{T}^{\star})$ is sampled from $\kappa_{T}$.
+At the final time $T$, the trajectories $Z_{T}^{\star}$, $\check {Z}_{T}^{\star}$ that are eventually selected, that is, the output of Markov kernels $P_{T}^{N}(x_{0:T},\mathrm{d}z_{T}^{\star})$ and $P_{T}^{N}(\check {x}_{0:T},\mathrm{d}\check{z}_{T}^{\star})$ may be coupled exactly in the same way: with probability $\lambda _{T}\wedge\check{\lambda}_{T}$, they are taken to be equal, and $Z_{T}=Z_{T}^{\star}$ is sampled from $\mu_{T}$; and with probability $(1-\lambda_{T}\wedge\check {\lambda}_{T})$, $(Z_{T}^{\star},\check{Z}_{T}^{\star})$ is sampled from $\kappa_{T}$.

-The motivation for this coupling construction is that it is the \textit{maximal coupling} for quantifying the total variation norm between CPF kernels \foreignlanguage{english}{$P_{T}^{N}(x_{0:T},\cdot)$} and $P_{T}^{N}(\check{x}_{0:T},\cdot)$ when either $T=0$ or $T>0$ and $m_{t}$ is a Dirac measure for all $t$.
+The motivation for this coupling construction is that it is the \textit{maximal coupling} (see \cite{Lin1992} for a definition) for quantifying the total variation norm between CPF kernels {$P_{T}^{N}(x_{0:T},\cdot)$} and $P_{T}^{N}(\check{x}_{0:T},\cdot)$ when either $T=0$ or $T>0$ and $m_{t}$ is a Dirac measure for all $t$.
 Details of proof of this fact can be obtained from the authors.